jkaivo/eOneBook/README.md

 # eOneBook
-notes on reverse engineering the Progress Technologies eOneBook

 The eOneBook is an ereader with two eink displays, intended for reading manga with artwork that spans facing pages.
 The device is described in broad